kda9036/mongodb-project/README.md

 Search By Keyword: tremendous, guitar, deflated

-** Note: Images might not be loading - may need to fix imports / code
+** Note: Some images, such as the default image,  were not loaded into the database for the demo video

 ## Search by Location